NativeScript/docs-v7/core-concepts/bindings.md

 ##Stop binding

-Generall,y there is no need to stop binding explicitly since a Binding object uses weak references, which prevents any memory leaks.
+Generally there is no need to stop binding explicitly since a Binding object uses weak references, which prevents any memory leaks.
 However, there are some scenarios where binding must be stopped.
 In order to stop an existing data binding, just call the **unbind** method with the target property name as the argument.

 ``` JavaScript
 targetTextField.unbind("text");